david-s-martinez/dex-f3rm/README.md

 # Install F3RM and its dependencies if it fails try sudo chmod -R 777 ./
 pip install -e .

+# For the correct Viser version
+pip install viser==0.1.34

 # Install command-line completions for nerfstudio
 ns-install-cli